lakshaysethi/Assignment_1_7420_ls/README.md

-The app is hosted here : http://instaclone.lakshaysethi.com/ and the docker image is hosted here: http://insta-docker.lakshaysethi.com/
+The app is hosted in heroku  here : http://instaclone.lakshaysethi.com/ and the app running from a docker image in google cloud  is hosted here: http://insta-docker.lakshaysethi.com/ and the app running from a docker image in AWS is hosted here: http://insta-docker-aws.lakshaysethi.com/

 # Assignment-1-7420-ls

 this is the Lakshay's simple instagram web app